Abhisheksati1/xstreamlit-/README.md

     self.processing, self.complete = False, True
 ```

 Within the state, we define functions called event handlers that change the state vars.
-Event handlers are the way that we can modify the state in Dotreact.
+Event handlers are the way that we can modify the state in Nextpy.
 They can be called in response to user actions, such as clicking a button or typing in a text box.
 These actions are called events.

 Our DALL·E. app has an event handler, `get_image` to which get this image from the OpenAI API.
 Using `yield` in the middle of an event handler will cause the UI to update.
 Otherwise the UI will update at the end of the event handler.